 The treated Battle Scar heals as you finish activating this Effect.
 If used on a Battle Scar caused by an Unstabilized Injury, that Injury is Stabilized.

-Exert your Mind and spend an hour to activate.
-Select a Living target within arm's reach.
-Select a Battle Scar on your target to treat.
+Exert your Mind and spend ten minutes to activate.
+Select a Battle Scar on yourself to treat.

 The treated Battle Scar will heal over the course of the next week.